DDoS: A Graph Neural Network based Drug Synergy Prediction Algorithm: Drug synergy reference scores

-The highest single agent model (HSA) states that the effect of the expected combination effect is equal to the maximum effect of each individual drug at specific concentrations.
+\paragraph{Highest Single Agent Model} The highest single agent model (HSA) states that the effect of the expected combination effect is equal to the maximum effect of each individual drug at specific concentrations.
 Thus, the formula representing the model is:

 where ${y_1}$ and ${y_2}$ are the monotherapy (single drug) effect of drug 1 (${D_1}$) and drug 2 (${D_2})$, respectively.